fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 	// ...
 }

-// WithSTSRegion sets the region for the STS service. func WithSTSRegion(stsRegion string) Option {
+// WithProxyURL sets a *url.URL for an HTTP/S proxy for acquiring the token. func WithProxyURL(proxyURL url.URL) Option {
 	// ...
 }

-// WithProxyURL sets a *url.URL for an HTTP/S proxy for acquiring the token. func WithProxyURL(proxyURL url.URL) Option {
+// WithCAData sets the CA data for credentials that require a CA,
+// e.g. for Kubernetes REST config.
+func WithCAData(caData string) Option {
+	// ...
+}

+// WithClusterResource sets the cluster resource for creating a REST config.
+// Must be the fully qualified name of the cluster resource in the cloud
+// provider API.
+func WithClusterResource(clusterResource string) Option {
+	// ...
+}

+// WithClusterAddress sets the cluster address for creating a REST config.
+// This address is used to select the correct cluster endpoint and CA data
+// when the provider has a list of endpoints to choose from, or to simply
+// validate the address against the cluster resource when the provider
+// returns a single endpoint.
+This is optional, providers returning a list
+// of endpoints will select the first one if no address is provided. func WithClusterAddress(clusterAddress string) Option {
+	// ...
+}

+// WithAllowShellOut allows the provider to shell out to binary tools
+// for acquiring controller tokens.
+MUST be used only by the Flux CLI,
+// i.e. in the github.com/fluxcd/flux2 Git repository.
+func WithAllowShellOut() Option {
 	// ...
 }
 ```